The top 10 mobile games of summer 2026 on Android and iOS

 The new hub Somnoire: Night City is dense, neon everywhere, with an expedition motorcycle to cross it all.
 Combat remains the big highlight of the game: it's nervous, technical, and the combos between Resonators have a depth that Genshin still doesn't have.

 Small downside anyway: on mobile, the 3.4 heats up .
 Micro-stutters, framerate drops, especially in dense areas of Night City.
-NotebookCheck documented the issue.
+NotebookCheck has documented the issue.
 If you have a mid-range phone, lower crowd density and shadows — it solves 80% of the problem.

 Price: Free-to-play | Platforms: Android, iOS, PC, PS5